Alluxio/alluxio/docs/en/operation/Journal.md

 The following configuration must be configured to a local path on the masters.
 The default value is local directory `${alluxio.work.dir}/journal`.
 ```
-alluxio.master.journal.folder=/local/path/to/store/journal/files/
+alluxio.coordinator.journal.folder=/local/path/to/store/journal/files/
 ```

 Set the addresses of all masters in the cluster.
 The default embedded journal port is `19200`.
 This must be set on all Alluxio servers, as well as Alluxio clients.

 ```
-alluxio.master.embedded.journal.addresses=master_hostname_1:19200,master_hostname_2:19200,master_hostname_3:19200
+alluxio.coordinator.embedded.journal.addresses=master_hostname_1:19200,master_hostname_2:19200,master_hostname_3:19200
 ```

 ### Optional configuration

-* `alluxio.master.embedded.journal.port`: The port masters use for embedded journal communication.
+* `alluxio.coordinator.embedded.journal.port`: The port masters use for embedded journal communication.
 Default: `19200`.
-* `alluxio.master.rpc.port`: The port masters use for RPCs.
+* `alluxio.coordinator.rpc.port`: The port masters use for RPCs.
 Default: `19998`.
-* `alluxio.master.rpc.addresses`: A list of comma-separated `host:port` RPC addresses where the client should look for masters when using multiple masters without Zookeeper.
+* `alluxio.coordinator.rpc.addresses`: A list of comma-separated `host:port` RPC addresses where the client should look for masters when using multiple masters without Zookeeper.
 This property is not used when Zookeeper is enabled, since Zookeeper already stores the master addresses.
-If this is not set, clients will look for masters using the hostnames from `alluxio.master.embedded.journal.addresses` and the master rpc port (Default:`19998`).
+If this is not set, clients will look for masters using the hostnames from `alluxio.coordinator.embedded.journal.addresses` and the master rpc port (Default:`19998`).

 ### Advanced configuration

 <ul>
 {% for item in site.data.table.master-configuration %}
-    {% capture journal_properties %}{{ 'alluxio.master.embedded.journal.' }}{% endcapture %}
+    {% capture journal_properties %}{{ 'alluxio.coordinator.embedded.journal.' }}{% endcapture %}
     {% assign journal_prop_size = journal_properties | size %}
     {% assign result = item.propertyName | slice: 0, journal_prop_size %}